 - Neverending Voyage’s RTW full cost breakdown.

-- David from Go Backpacking’s cost of a RTW trip post, and his actual expenses incurred.
+- David from Go Backpacking’s cost of a RTW trip post.

 - The Road Forks on how they budgeted for a RTW trip, including cost breakdown and links to other bloggers who have done the same.